(Part 1 of this interview for more from Manuel)

 What do you do about damage to packaging from Air Freight?

-It’s a small %age.
+It’s a small percentage.
 Always put a label saying “Fragile, handle with care” – this helps.

 How did you train your Freight Forwarder?